Amateur Radio Control System for the Kenwood TS-2000 by WB5KIA

 Command and Control capabilities or the APRS module, consider ARCS II

 1.44 (see below) instead.
-The APRS module was converted into
+The APRS module in Version 1 is now a

-a stand-alone application with the ability to access GPS information
+stand-alone application with the ability to access GPS

 DXWeb ...
 DXWeb is DX spotting software that is an integral part of the ARCS II software for the Kenwood TS-2000 and ARCS III logging software for multiple radios and radios that cannot be controlled by CAT.
 To get DXWeb, you need to download ARCS II or ARCS III.